The Strategic Perceptron: Introduction

+{Chen et al.~\cite{chen2020learning} also study an online learning problem where agents can manipulate by a bounded distance.
+However, while there are similarities between the setting studied in \cite{chen2020learning} and our $\ell_2$ cost model, explained in more detail in \Cref{sec:model}, \cite{chen2020learning} does not consider a fixed utility model and instead considers a regret term that is worst-case over agents that can manipulate by some bounded distance.
+As a result, their regret term may be arbitrarily high when the observed positions of positive and negative data points are inseparable, even if the unmanipulated points are linearly separable.
+Our algorithms, in contrast, can handle this inseparability during the learning procedure and make a bounded number of mistakes.}

-Many other papers, on the other hand, consider objectives other than accuracy in design of their algorithms.
-Hu et al.~\cite{Hu:2019:} focus on a fairness objective and raise the issue that different populations of agents may have different manipulation costs.
+{The goal of the papers mentioned so far is accuracy, or minimizing loss.
+There are also papers that consider other objectives.} Hu et al.~\cite{Hu:2019:} focus on a fairness objective and raise the issue that different populations of agents may have different manipulation costs.
 Braverman and Garg~\cite{braverman2020role}, by introducing noise in their classification, design algorithms where agents with different costs are better off not manipulating which tackles the fairness issue.
-Milly et al.~\cite{Milli2018TheSC} state that the accuracy that strategic classification seeks leads to a raised bar for agents who naturally are qualified and puts a burden on them to prove themselves.
-Kleinberg and Raghavan~\cite{Kleinberg2018HowDC}, Haghtalab et al.~\cite{haghtalab2020maximizing}, Alon et al.~\cite{alon2020multiagent}, Bechavod et al.~\cite{bechavod2020causal}, Shavit et al.~\cite{shavit2020learning}, and Miller et al.~\cite{miller2019strategic} focus on models in which the policy maker is interested in choosing a rule which incentivizes agent(s) to invest their effort into features that truly improve their qualification. \paragraph{Organization of the Paper.} Section \ref{sec:model} introduces the model, overviews the non-strategic setting, and provides examples where the original Perceptron algorithm makes an unbounded number of mistakes.
-Sections \ref{sec:strategic-Perceptron} and \ref{sec:generalization} study the case where the cost of manipulation is known: Section \ref{sec:strategic-Perceptron} focuses on $\ell_2$ costs and Section \ref{sec:generalization} on weighted $\ell_1$ costs.
-Section \ref{sec:strategic-Perceptron-unknown-alpha} studies the unknown costs model.
-Finally, conclusions and some open problems are presented in Section \ref{sec:conclusion}.
+Milli et al.~\cite{Milli2018TheSC} state that the accuracy that strategic classification seeks leads to a raised bar for agents who naturally are qualified and puts a burden on them to prove themselves.
+Kleinberg and Raghavan~\cite{Kleinberg2018HowDC}, Haghtalab et al.~\cite{haghtalab2020maximizing}, Alon et al.~\cite{alon2020multiagent}, Bechavod et al.~\cite{bechavod2020causal}, Shavit et al.~\cite{shavit2020learning}, and Miller et al.~\cite{miller2019strategic} focus on models in which the policy maker is interested in choosing a rule which incentivizes agent(s) to invest their effort into features that truly improve their qualification. \paragraph{Organization of the Paper.} \Cref{sec:model} introduces the model and provides examples where the original Perceptron algorithm makes an unbounded number of mistakes. \Cref{sec:strategic-Perceptron,sec:generalization} study the case where the cost of manipulation is known: \Cref{sec:strategic-Perceptron} focuses on $\ell_2$ costs and \Cref{sec:generalization} on weighted $\ell_1$ costs. \Cref{sec:strategic-Perceptron-unknown-alpha} studies the unknown costs model. \Cref{sec:different_costs} studies the generalization of known manipulation costs to heterogeneous agents that have slightly different costs. \Cref{sec:bias} extends the results of \Cref{sec:strategic-Perceptron,sec:generalization} where the separator of the unmanipulated data points crosses the origin to the general case.
+Finally, conclusions and some open problems are presented in \Cref{sec:conclusion}.